 Researchers are studying the use of CBD oil for treating:

 CBD oil may also reduce the inflammation that can make neurodegenerative symptoms worse.
 More research is needed to fully understand the effects of CBD oil for neurodegenerative diseases.

 4. Pain relief

-The effects of CBD oil on your brain’s receptors may also help you manage pain.
+Studies are still looking into the effects of CBD and pain management.
 Studies have shown that cannabis can offer some benefits when taken after chemotherapy treatments.
 Other pre-clinical studies sponsored by the National Institute of Health are also looking at the role of cannabis in relieving symptoms caused by:

 The effects of CBD on receptors in the immune system may help reduce overall inflammation in the body.
 In turn, CBD oil may offer benefits for acne management.
 A human study published in the Journal of clinical information found that the oil prevented activity in sebaceous glands.
 These glands are responsible for producing sebum, a natural oily substance that hydrates the skin.
 Too much sebum, however, can lead to acne.

 Before you consider CBD oil for acne treatment, it’s worth discussing with your dermatologist.
 More human studies are needed to evaluate the potential benefits of CBD for acne.